surge-dalhousie/discover-python/lists.md

 life_expcy_2000 = 79.2
 ```

-- While there's nothing wrong with storing the data this way, it requires a lot of variable names.
+- While you can store the data this way, it requires a lot of variable names.
 As well, although there is structure in the data (they reflect an ordered sequence of dates), this ordering is not reflected in how the data are stored.
 - We can use a **list** to store many values together
 - Lists are defined by one or more items contained within square brackets `[...]`, with individual values (*list items*) separated by commas `,`: